gluckzhang/k8s-brochure/9-Tools/configfile_generator/README.md

 Meaning that we can interchange the flags and its argument with any other flag in any order you prefer, but user1 ... userN must still be at the end after the last flag argument.

 All functions call
+* help # This print out all syntax listed here in this readme in the terminal
 * create
 * createEx
 * createCustomRole